How your Business Rates are calculated

 Contact the Valuation Office Agency if you need more time to send in your rental information.

-The Valuation Office Agency regularly reassess and update the rateable values of all business properties, usually every five years.
+The Valuation Office Agency regularly reassess and update the rateable values of all business properties, usually every three to five years.
 This is called a Revaluation.
 This is done to maintain fairness in the system by redistributing the total amount payable in business rates, reflecting changes in the property market.
 Revaluation does not raise extra revenue overall.